 Still, additional further long-term investments into wastewater collection system would be required to bring the systems in full compliance with the EU standards in terms of the coverage of the collection and treatment systems.
 Therefore, due to constraints arising from affordability and limited financial resources, derogation from the EBRD's Environmental and Social Policy will need to be sought.

-The results of due diligence investigations by independent consultants has shown that the capacity of the Water Company to manage E and S issues is low and their E and S management systems, occupational health and safety and stakeholder engagement practices require further upgrading and improvement to meet EBRD's Performance Requirements ("PRs").
+The results of due diligence investigations by independent consultants has shown that the capacity of the Water Company to manage E&S issues is low and their E&S management systems, occupational health and safety and stakeholder engagement practices require further upgrading and improvement to meet EBRD's Performance Requirements ("PRs").

-The Environmental and Social Action Plan ("ESAP") commits the Company amongst others to developing an environmental, health and safety ("EHS") management system, E and S training, acquiring necessary permits, preparation of a Construction Site Management Plan (incorporating excavated materials management , hazardous materials and waste management), asbestos handling and disposal, archaeological chance find procedures, and improving human resources policies for worker grievances and equal opportunities.
+The Environmental and Social Action Plan ("ESAP") commits the Company amongst others to developing an environmental, health and safety ("EHS") management system, E&S training, acquiring necessary permits, preparation of a Construction Site Management Plan (incorporating excavated materials management , hazardous materials and waste management), asbestos handling and disposal, archaeological chance find procedures, and improving human resources policies for worker grievances and equal opportunities.

 Information disclosure and stakeholder engagement practices exist, but are performed on an ad hoc basis.
-As a result, given the level of local interest in the project the implementation of a Stakeholder Engagement Plan will be required as an action within the ESAP.
-Recommendations of how to engage with the project affected people; particularly those potentially opposing the project will be suggested by the experts completing the land acquisition assignment mentioned above.
+As a result, given the level of local interest in the project the implementation of a Stakeholder Engagement Plan is required as an action within the ESAP.

 For business opportunities or procurement, contact the client company.